geonetwork/core-geonetwork/docs/manual/docs/tutorials/hookcustomizations/index.md

 # Hook your own code {#tuto-hookcustomizations}

 At the end of this tutorial, you should be able to customize your own code into GeoNetwork on a clean and easy to upgrade way.
-You should start with the [tuto-introduction](tuto-introduction.md) tutorial first.
+You should start with the [GeoNetwork Orientation](/tutorials/introduction/index.md) tutorial first.

 -   [Separate your code](newproject/index.md)
 -   [Using Events](events/index.md)